 Sometimes the person you fall for isn’t ready to catch you. – Unknown

-When we are initially in a relationship with someone we love, we tend to think, we tend to believe and hope that this person will stay in our life forever.
+When we are initially in a relationship with someone we love, we tend to think, we tend to believe and hope that this person will stay in our lives forever.
 But in reality, some couples are like ships in the ocean that have different destinations.
 And it’s fine.
 That’s life.

 We all move forward in our development.
 And what was uniting us before at the beginning of the relationship may start to push us away from each other right before its end.
-Then comes this time where two people who were so close together, turn into complete strangers and realise that they are not as close anymore.
+Then comes this time where two people who were so close together, turn into strangers and realize that they are not as close anymore.

 – fear for the future

 – severe depression